Ruf Driving School at the Sachsenring Race Track

 Guns are dangerous.
 Look at all the recent shootings.

-Many Republican elected officials at one time or another(and probably still do) passed laws that:
+Many Republican elected officials at one time or another(and probably still

 1. Allowed assault weapons to be purchased by the general public